TheJonDotCom/msft-intro-to-gitops-2025-04-23/README.md

 # msft-intro-to-gitops

-Introduction to GitOps with Github and Terraform.
+Introduction to GitOps with Github.

 # Test CLI Command